 (It’s EASY, really!!)

 About a week later, a tractor drives into the farm and Jay saw the bucket of his tractor piled up with equipment.
 It was our neighbor coming over with the equipment.
 They unloaded everything into the garage; the neighbor said basically “good luck” and was very happy that someone might be able to use the equipment.
 When I arrived, what I saw was an original Surge milk pump, 3 Surge belly milkers, a Farm Master milking machine, a Surcingle, and a stainless steel strainer.
-We jumped into the truck and headed over to Daritech to see if Bryan could help us out.
+We jumped into the truck and headed over to DariTech to see if Bryan could help us out.
 When the average dairy farm in Washington state averages 400 or more milking cows, I doubt he had much experience with people wanting to milk by belly milkers.
-So, he tested them out and said that two worked, two didn’t.
+He tested them out and said that two worked, two didn’t.
 One was an old “Farm Master” and I never tried to get it working.
 The other unit, though, I was not ready to give up on.
 So, I found Hamby Dairy Supply and called up the nice family business in Wisconsin and they helped me get everything I needed.
 When I got the supplies, I was able to rebuild all my pulsators and had three fully functioning machines.
 Since then, I have found some more machines at auction to fix up and I’ve never been disappointed.
 Some people think they need two machines.
 It’s nice, but not necessary.

 - 2 leather strips